tgrecojs/logseq/logseq/version-files/base/pages/Subaccount Leverage.md

 	- Inter allows users to create  "vaults" using one of the protocol's accepted collateral types. it mints the stablecoin $IST.
 	-
-- A "vault" is made on inter-protocol. logseq.order-list-type:: number
+- A "vault" is made opened inter-protocol. logseq.order-list-type:: number
 - $1M in $ATOM is deposited.
   logseq.order-list-type:: number